halstar/MySmartTankRobot/README.md

-# MySelfBalancedRobot
+# MySmartTankRobot

-A homemade self balanced robot built on a Raspberry Pi 3 B+ basis, with different regular sensors (IMU, ultrasonic), and a camera.
+A homemade smart tank robot built on a Raspberry Pi 3 B+ basis, with different regular sensors (IMU, ultrasonic), and a camera.

 This repository gathers sources Python scripts to be executed on the Raspberry Pi.

-**Note**: bluetooth may not be installed by default.
-The following commands might help!
+**Note**:  gpiozero & pigpio supports were partially tested.
+For the latter, the following commands might help!

-* sudo apt-get install bluetooth bluez libbluetooth-dev
+* sudo pip3 install pigpio

-* pip3 install pybluez
+* sudo pigpiod